Reconstructionism and the Eastern Churches – Fr. Ray Ryland

 -What point does Fr.
 Ryland make about reconstructionism?
 Why is this important?

 -What is “continuity”?
 Why does Fr.
-Ryland believe the “essence” of all non-Catholic Christian traditions discontinuity?
+Ryland believe the “essence” of all non-Catholic Christian traditions is discontinuity?
 How does “development of doctrine” of the Catholic Church fit into “continuity”?
 Has the desire for a church with “historical continuity” made a difference in your faith journey?

 Why does Divine Revelation necessitate authority of interpretation, according to Fr.
 Ryland?
 Do you agree?
 Why is the authority of ecumenical councils alone problematic?